imsky/PocketEuler/README.md

 Problem 103
 ===========

 Let S(A) represent the sum of elements in set A of size n.
 We shall call it a special sum set if for any two non-empty disjoint subsets, B and C, the following properties are true:

 i.
 S(B) ≠ S(C); that is, sums of subsets cannot be equal. ii.
 If B contains more elements than C then S(B) > S(C).

 If S(A) is minimised for a given n, we shall call it an optimum special sum set.
 The first five optimum special sum sets are given below.

 n = 1: {1}
 n = 2: {1, 2}
 n = 3: {2, 3, 4}
 n = 4: {3, 5, 6, 7}
 n = 5: {6, 9, 11, 12, 13}

 It seems that for a given optimum set, A = {a[1], a[2], ... , a[n]}, the
 next optimum set is of the form B = {b, a[1]+b, a[2]+b, ... ,a[n]+b},
 where b is the "middle" element on the previous row.

 By applying this "rule" we would expect the optimum set for n = 6 to be A = {11, 17, 20, 22, 23, 24}, with S(A) = 117.
 However, this is not the
 optimum set, as we have merely applied an algorithm to provide a near optimum set.
 The optimum set for n = 6 is A = {11, 18, 19, 20, 22, 25}, with S(A) = 115 and corresponding set string: 111819202225.

 Given that A is an optimum special sum set for n = 7, find its set string.

 NOTE: This problem is related to [Problem 105](#problem-105) and [Problem 106](#problem-106).

-   Visible links
-   1. problem=105
-   2. problem=106
 Answer: af8c238336c2a79bb81a24b3fef3330d

 Problem 104